 - Use the crock pot to eat in shifts.
 No time when the whole family is home?
 No problem.
 Crock pot or slow cooker meals can help make family suppers happen even in busy households.
 Even if just 2 people are home at once, turn off the TV and eat together at the table.

 - Be realistic.
 Plan the nights when you know you’ll eat out, and write them into your schedule.

 - Be flexible.
 Last-minute schedule changes happen.
 But if you have all the ingredients you need for your planned meals, you can shift things around and make a quicker supper, or switch your planned fast food meal from one day to another.

 - Turn leftovers into plan-overs.
 Sunday’s turkey dinner can become Monday’s stir-fry and Wednesday’s soup.
 By planning how you’ll use leftovers, you’ll save money and less food will go to waste.

-Visit the Healthy Eating Learning Center in our Health Encyclopedia.
+Visit the Healthy Eating Learning Center in our Health Encyclopedia for more nutrition tips.

 Learn more about Wake Forest Baptist's Weight Management Center.